UM atUM [S03-ep09]: Neighbor-mediated susceptibility in plants

 And remember COVID.
 Our horrified stares in the elevator at a nose peeking out from under a mask, or the atmosphere at meetings and family dinners when a simple sneeze felt more threatening than a bomb on the subway.
-Depending on the context or how crowded our spaces are, our neighbors can become a living hell… Just as they can also be our best bulwarks against life’s uncertainties—and here again, I refer you to Covid.
-Perhaps one of the most striking contemporary demonstrations that collective strategy—whether it involves a mask or a vaccine—can contribute to greater resistance to disease.
+Depending on the context or how crowded our spaces are, our neighbors can become a nightmare… Just as they can also be our best defense against life’s uncertainties—and here again, I refer you to Covid.
+Perhaps one of the most compelling contemporary demonstrations that collective strategy, whether it involves a mask or a vaccine, can contribute to greater resistance to disease.

 What if plants behaved the same way?
 What if, in a wheat field, the proximity of each ear of wheat could have a positive or negative impact on their disease resistance?
-This is what Jean-Benoît Morel, a researcher and director of the Phim Laboratory for Plant Health at the Montpellier Institute, sought to discover by testing the impact of proximity on the disease resistance of different varieties of wheat and rice.
+That is what Jean-Benoît Morel, a researcher and director of the Phim Laboratory for Plant Health at the Montpellier Institute, set out to discover by testing the impact of proximity on the disease resistance of different varieties of wheat and rice.
 The results were published in the journal PLOS Biology.

 Learn more: